 But 1971 was to be Sullivan’s greatest year.
 The Tigers started out 9-0, cementing his claim to the Heisman with 248 yards and four touchdowns against Georgia.
 He threw for 2,012 yards and 20 touchdowns, edging out Cornell running back Ed Marinaro to capture the trophy named for Auburn’s former football coach.
 He was once again honored as SEC Player of the Year and was All-SEC athletically and academically for the second straight year.

 Selected by the Atlanta Falcons in the second round of the 1972 NFL draft, Sullivan had four seasons with the Falcons followed by one season split between the Washington Redskins and the San Francisco 49ers.
 He returned to Birmingham in 1977 and worked in the insurance business and as an executive at a tire company.
 For five years, he worked as a radio color commentator for Auburn and, in 1986, was named quarterbacks coach for the Tigers.
 Auburn won three SEC titles during Sullivan’s six seasons at his alma mater.

 In 1992, Sullivan left Auburn to serve as head coach at TCU.
 He was later the offensive coordinator at UAB before being named the head coach at Samford.
-A cancer survivor, he is active in local charity organizations that benefit underprivileged children and serves on the UAB Comprehensive Cancer Center Advisory Board.
+A cancer survivor, he became active in local charity organizations that benefit underprivileged children and served on the UAB Comprehensive Cancer Center Advisory Board.